openkruise/kruise/README.md

 ### Check before installation

-Kruise requires APIServer to enable features such as `MutatingAdmissionWebhook` admission webhook.
+Kruise requires APIServer to enable features such as `MutatingAdmissionWebhook` and `ValidatingAdmissionWebhook`.
 You can check your cluster qualification before installing Kruise by running one of the following commands locally.
 The script assumes a read/write permission to /tmp and the local
 `Kubectl` is configured to access the target cluster.